caraml-dev/merlin/docs/user-guide/standard_transformer.md

 ```

 ### Slice Row
 Slice row is an operation to slice a table based on start(lower bound) and end index(upper bound) that given by the user.
-The result will including start index but not end index.
+The result includes starting index but excluding end index.
 Below is the example of this operation
 ```
 tableTransformation:
      inputTable: myTable